AtilioA/GoBarber/README.md

 3. Rename the `.env.example` file to `.env`.
 You can change some values if you want, just keep it consistent throughout the application.
 Some notes:

     * The default port is 3333.
 You might want to change this if this port is already in use on your system.
     * You could change JWT_SECRET to another string you desire.
-It is used by the hashing algorithm for the passwords.
+It is used by the hashing algorithm when handling passwords.
     * Since this application was not developed with actual production usage in mind, mailtrap.io was used as a fake SMTP server.
 Replace the variables entries with your own mailtrap credentials or set up another service.
     * Sentry was added for learning purposes only; feel free to leave the string empty.